Early Arthritis Symptoms

 Ankylosing spondylitis is commonly associated with inflammation which starts at the lower spine or sacroiliac joints.
 The earliest symptoms are often chronic pain and stiffness in the lower back region and hips.
 Typical ankylosing spondylitis pain in the back worsens following rest or inactivity.
 As symptoms of pain and stiffness progress up the spine to the neck, possibly including the rib cage area, bones may fuse.

-- Fast Facts About Ankylosing Spondylitis
+- Facts About Ankylosing Spondylitis

 - Ankylosing Spondylitis Screening Quiz